0

 • 2+ Gallons: For a large family, you can brew as many gallons as you can drink!
 Just be sure to use the proper ratio of starter tea (10%) and test the starting pH You’ll be good to go!
 Remember, with each gallon, you will get 6-7 bottles per brew, so you can multiply that by whatever factor you’d like.

-Spigot or no spigot?
+Spigot or No Spigot?

 Many people love and use a continuous brewing method, and it works great for their lifestyles.
 If you decide you want to try it, opt for a vessel that comes equipped with a spigot.
 Many spigots are made with cheap plastic, so be aware of that when you are purchasing.
 You can buy a stainless steel spigot, wooden, or food-grade plastic spigot and use it in place of the spigot that came with your vessel.
 For me, I prefer the batch brewing method.
 I enjoy brewing and forgetting about it for a week–it’s like a nice little surprise waiting in the cupboard!